sakthik26/list-report/README.md

 http://localhost:3000/join

-After joining the collections, please navigate to this url to modify the object types Modifying the format of certain fields - price,mileage in int and date to date format
+After joining the collections, please navigate to this url to modify the object types.
+Modifying the format of certain fields - price,mileage in int and date to date format

 http://localhost:3000/change